cloudflare/cloudflare-docs/content/cache/how-to/tiered-cache.md

 ### Custom Tiered Cache

-Custom Tiered cache allows you to work with Cloudflare’s support team to set a custom topology that fits your specific needs, for instance you have close upper tiers or you have an unique traffic pattern.
+Custom Tiered cache allows you to work with Cloudflare's support team to set a custom topology that fits your specific needs, for instance you have close upper tiers or you have an unique traffic pattern.
 If you want a custom topology, please contact your CSM.

 ## Availability